The instructions on this page guide you through the process of creating a thin smoke using Chaos Phoenix 4.10.

 The Time Scale is a global multiplier for the dynamics of the Simulator.
 Reducing it uniformly scales down all sources of velocity in the simulation.

 Now we are ready for the final simulation.
 Go to the Phoenix Simulator → Simulation rollout and enable the Stop Frame Timeline.
 Press the Start to run the simulation.

 Now that our simulation is ready, switch the Renderer to V-Ray Next Official Release.

 Let's render the full sequence from frame 0 to 200.

 And this is our final animation.

 The Cigarette Smoke Quick Preset

 We have already finished this tutorial.
-But since Phoenix FD comes with a Cigarette Smoke Quick Preset, let's see the same settings as shown in this tutorial but using the quick preset.
+But since Phoenix comes with a Cigarette Smoke Quick Preset, let's see the same settings as shown in this tutorial but using the quick preset.

 The quick preset is a particle-based method, which emits a large amount of particles from Fire/Smoke source and renders with the help of the Particle Shader.
 Because of the nature of this method, you need lots of particles in the scene.
 Furthermore, the particle size has to be small enough to alleviate grainy look.
 See the rendered clip of the cigarette smoke quick preset simulation.